interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 The signature algorithm used is RSASSA-PSS as defined in PKCS#1 v2.2.
 [RFC3447](#RFC3447)

 Implementations MUST NOT use the default RSASSA-PSS-params.
-Implementations should use the SHA-256 hash algorithm and therefor, the same algorithm in the mask generation algorithm, as recommended in [RFC3447](#RFC3447).
+Implementations MUST use the SHA-256 hash algorithm and therefor, the same algorithm in the mask generation algorithm, as recommended in [RFC3447](#RFC3447).
 Implementations MUST also use a salt length of 32 bytes (equal to the size of the output from the SHA-256 algorithm).
 Therefore the algorithm identifier will have the following value:

     rSASSA-PSS-Crypto-Conditions-Identifier  RSASSA-AlgorithmIdentifier ::= {
         algorithm   id-RSASSA-PSS,